rmathisen-aws/Automation-with-CloudFormation/README.md

 Click the Refresh button to see the status being updated. \
 The creation of these Stacks will take a few min. \
 The EC2 Instance will be the last component the Stack will create.

+Click the Outputs tab \
+Notice the Outputs will perfectly match the Outputs that were specified in the yaml template!